jsdw/folder-content-aggregator/README.md

 Where "id" is optional and will be auto-generated if not provided (but is useful for consistency in the face of watchers being killed and restarted).

-The rust watcher runs in the same way, and allows for the same arguments to be provided.

 The master can be started like so:

 ```
 ./server/go/bin/master --static client/ --client-address 0.0.0.0:9090
 ```

+The rust master and watcher run in the same way, and allow for the same arguments to be provided.

 This allows one to visit the quick client implementation (client/index.html) at `localhost:9090` (or your machines IP address) to view the current aggregated file list.